Skip to content

 validates Pure boolean check No !.
 Return type is implicitly Boolean

-matches Pure match dispatch on algebraic type No !.
-First parameter must be algebraic. from block is implicitly a match
+matches Pure match dispatch on matchable type No !.
+First parameter must be a matchable type (algebraic, String, Integer, Result, or Option). from block is implicitly a match

 Examples